-If the trigger instruction is optional ("may", or "up to X" where zero is a valid choice) and specifies no consequence for not doing it, or the trigger is an optional ability (section 1.4), assume that the player has chosen not to perform the instruction and issue no penalty.
+If the trigger instruction is optional (it includes "may" or "up to X," where 0 is a valid choice) and specifies no consequence for not doing it, assume that the player has chosen to not perform the instruction and issue no penalty.

 If the trigger requires no choices to be made and has no effect on the visual representation of the game, assume the ability resolved at the appropriate time and issue no penalty.
-The visual representation consists of elements the players are able to see happening or on the battlefield, such as zone changes and adding counters to permanents, as well as life totals.
+The visual representation consists of elements the players are able to see happening, such as zone changes and adding counters to permanents, as well as life totals.